 I sat there, paused, looked around the room and saw this woman across the room whom I had just met that day and knew she was a lesbian.
 I felt pain for her, pain that she had to listen to this hate in a time when she needed support the most.
 I couldn't do anything about it except not support that kind of church anymore.
 Unfortunately, I did end up going back a few times because I was desperate.
 However, after I quickly noticed they were trying to teach us to “speak in tongues” and shoving information down our throats, I had to stop attending, because that information was not very Christ-like.

 Fast forward through trying a couple more brain washing churches later speaking against homosexuality, I eventually stopped going to Non Denominational churches.
 It pains me to have to say that because Christ has always been my God, and still is, and I loved being part of a loving community sharing love for Christ and feeling like I was getting stronger.
-Personally, I just can’t deal with the messages these pastors were sharing when they are supposed to share teachings of Jesus Christ; forgiveness and seeing the light and love in others no matter what.
+Personally, I just can’t deal with those homophobic messages these pastors were sharing when they are supposed to share teachings of Jesus Christ; forgiveness and seeing the light and love in others no matter what.
 Instead they were judging homosexuals.